crums-io/skipledger/docs/sldg_manual.md

 and you might share parts or summaries of them with a select few, or the public.

 The goal of *sldg* then is to make tracking an already private, evolving historical ledger easy and allow a ledger's owner to later share any slices of the ledger's rows in unimpeachable, tamper proof packages called *morsel*s.

 ## Configuration

 Each ledger is defined by a configuration file.
 This uses the Java properties format: it can be named whatever.
 An example best illustrates how the configuration works.

+### Example Files

+Example configuration files (and sample outputs) are [available here](https://crums.io/project/ledgers/examples/index.html).

 ### Chinook Sample DB